Nebula-AWS-Consulting/RCW-Infrastructure-Campaign/README.md

 4. Future Data Integration
 In future enhancements, collected data from Google Sheets will be synchronized with AWS services for further processing:

-  Amazon S3: To store and organize raw data files.
+&nbsp;Amazon S3: To store and organize raw data files.

-  Amazon Athena: To enable SQL-based queries for data visualization and analytics.
+&nbsp;Amazon Athena: To enable SQL-based queries for data visualization and analytics.

-  Amazon DynamoDB (if needed): To manage structured data for quick access and integration with other applications.
+&nbsp;Amazon DynamoDB (if needed): To manage structured data for quick access and integration with other applications.

 This setup allows real-time data collection from webhooks, centralized storage in Google Sheets, and integration with AWS for advanced data analysis and visualization.